aaronfox/QuickReadHWFilesScript/README.md

 Posting so my classmates can use ~ our Java professor makes us concatenate all of our assignments into one text file, so this quick and dirty script does that for us.
 ## Usage <sup><sub>(For Windows, since that's the overwhelming majority of us CECS students)<sub><sup>

 1. Download the python script
+    - I <em>highly</em> recommend you use javaToTextRegex.py because it properly sorts your files based on the problem number for easier sorting and inserting in the text file based on your problem label.
+You can even put that label anywhere you'd like!
 2. Copy the script's exact path name and insert and create a batch file, like that found in javaToText.bat:
 ```
 @py.exe "C:\example\full\python\executable\path\javaToText.py" %*